 Withdrawals from Courses

-- Within the first two weeks of the semester and with the approval of their advisor and the Records Office, students may drop or add courses using the Drop/Add Form.
+- Within the first two weeks of the semester (one week/five days for quarter courses) and with the approval of their advisor and the Records Office, students may drop or add courses using the Drop/Add Form.

 - With the approval of the dean, students may withdraw from a semester course after the first two weeks and up to the tenth class day after midterm.
 Also with approval, students may withdraw from a quarter course up to half way through the course.
 The dean will consult with the student’s advisor and instructor before making a decision.
 For these courses the student’s record shows W and is not counted in computing the grade point average.
 The Late Course Withdrawal form is available in the academic dean’s office.